better-internet/radworks-grants/README.md

 We see project ideas coming from 2 main sources:

 #### Open Applications
-* If you have an idea for the Radicle or web3/FOSS ecosystem, we'd love for you to apply.
+* If you have an idea for the Radicle, Drips or web3/FOSS ecosystem, we'd love for you to apply.
 * You can file an application using the [template](grants/applications/template.md).
 More on this in the [process](#process) section.

 #### [Requests For Proposals](rfps) (RFPs)
 * The Core Development team may create an RFP, but anyone from the community may as well.
+This helps signal to grant applicants what is most needed in the ecosystem.
 * Anyone is welcome to apply to complete the work associated with an RFP.
 * We accept applications to tackle RFPs from multiple individuals and teams.
 This means you may be in competition for a grant.
 Where it makes sense, we may also award one grant across multiple teams.

-> 💰 If you write an RFP, you may collect a referral bonus equal to 5% of the total size of any associated grant that is accepted _**and**_ completed.
+> 💰 If you write an RFP, you may collect a referral bonus equal to 5% of the total size of any associated grant in $RAD that is accepted _**and**_ completed.

-No matter the source of the project idea, the entire application process will be transparent and public on Radicle channels.
+Regardless of the source of the project idea, the entire RFP and application process will be public on [Radicle](https://radicle.xyz/).

 ### Support

-The scope of Radicle Grants includes the following:
+The scope of support offered by the Radworks Grants Committee includes the following:

 - Feedback before/during the application process
 - Funding
 - Feedback on delivered milestones

-Outside of these 3 Fs, the grant will not provide a hands-on assistance or mentorship experience.
+Outside of these 3 Fs, the grant will _not_ provide a hands-on assistance or mentorship experience.

 We are expecting individuals and teams who are planning to own the work from start to finish.